Follow your Heart: Challenge Whatever Holds You Back

 Odds are that you relate.
 The good news is that you don’t have to live by these or any other myth any longer.
 The first step to dispel a myth is to recognize it.
 Second, have faith and follow your heart.
 Finally, experience the joy and let others know!

 Go ahead and follow your heart.
 Ask someone out.
 Change careers.
 Start a business.
-Pray and know God.
+Pray and get to know your Creator.
 Sign-up for that marathon.
 Forgive and restore a broken relationship.
 Take a yoga class.
 Volunteer at a not-for-profit.
 Launch that new product.
 Get married.

 Your heart is speaking.
 Are you listening?